JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 This is hilariously over-the-top, but it would be pretty cool.

+### Git log --graph
+Make `:G log --graph` highlight the graph characters and actually fetch the commits for keymaps.
+There's a plugin that exists that we could make an integration for, or we could just do a really simple version ourselves.

 ### Git diff keymaps
 When using a command like `:G show abc123`, there are keymaps that allow for opening files and diffs for a the given commit.
 It would be nice to have the same keymaps for `:G diff abc123`.
 For `show`, there are maps to open a file at the given commit, or at the commit _before_ the given commit.
 For `diff`, we'd probably want to use that, but also support a commit range or multiple given commits, so in the case of `:G diff commit1 commit2`, the "previous" file would be `commit1`.